-To use jConnect with JNDI, you should be familiar with the JNDI specification from Sun Microsystems, available from the Web:
+To use jConnect with JNDI, you should be familiar with the JNDI specification from Sun Microsystems at http://java.sun.com/products/jndi.

-http://java.sun.com/products/jndi

 In particular, you need to make sure that required initialization properties are set in javax.naming.directory.DirContext when JNDI and jConnect are used together.
 These properties can be set either at the system level or at runtime.